JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

 # Periodicity
 In this page we describe methods related to the periodic behavior of dynamical systems or univariate timeseries.

-## Detecting Stable and Unstable Periodic Orbits of Maps
+## Stable and Unstable Periodic Orbits of Maps
 Chaotic behavior
 of low dimensional dynamical systems is affected by the position and the stability properties of the [periodic orbits](http://www.scholarpedia.org/article/Unstable_periodic_orbits) of a dynamical system.